 As I looked around throughout the 38 rooms to find the absolute smallest miniatures in the place, I came across these little spools of thread, which are literally 2-3 millimeters wide.
 I’m not sure how you would even go about creating something so small.

-While the museum continues to work on expanding its collection of modern toys, the older toys on display are just amazing.
+While the National Museum of Toys and Miniatures continues to work on expanding its collection of modern toys, the older toys on display are just amazing.
 Any kid would love to have access to all of these classics!
 A lot of these are lots of toys I grew up with, including a complete collection of Star Wars action figures from 1977 to 1983.

 There’s a large Barbie exhibit with dolls from several different eras.
 The doll on the left is the original Barbie, issued in 1959.
 Also on display is this Lilli doll on the right from 1955 in Germany.
 One of the founders of Mattel brought home Lilli from a trip to Europe, and she became one of the inspirations for the creation of Barbie.